AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Field_Sets.md

 To fix this, we will add a `.IdentifyingField` to the field set.

 #### Identifying field
 If the field set resolves to multiple data items in any group (or if grouping is not used), then a field should be designated as the `.IdentifyingField` of the field set.
 If one lone criterion is not a sufficient or useful way of disambiguating the fields, then [grouping](xref:DataViewsGrouping) by additional criteria may be necessary.
 Field from field sources `FieldSource.Id`, `FieldSource.Name`, `FieldSource.Metadata`, `FieldSource.Tags` can be used as an identifying field.
-Keys have to be provided for identifying fields from the source type `FieldSource.Metadata`, `FieldSource.Tags`.
-Keys are not allowed for identifying fields of source `FieldSource.Id`, `FieldSource.Name`.
+Keys are required for identifying fields with the source type of `FieldSource.Metadata` and `FieldSource.Tags`.
+Keys are not applicable for identifying fields with the source type of `FieldSource.Id` and `FieldSource.Name`.

 #### Example: Adding an identifying field
 To the data view from the previous example, we will add a `Field` as the `.IdentifyingField` of its field set.
 In this example, it makes sense to identify each data item by its _Measurement_.